|

 wheel wells.
 The decal sheets (three of them) and the placement guide

 are packed in a clear plastic zip-loc bag.
+The suggested kit is the superb Hasegawa one.

 The placement sheet advises that the markings have been tailored for

 this kit and not the ancient Tamiya or Otaki/Arii efforts.
+The placement guide provides a comprehensive list

 of references but one you might want to add to the list is J-Aircraft.Com.